wjzjdas/Train-World/README.md

 # How To Play
 For those who don't have physical setup:
 1. Go to [CPULator](https://cpulator.01xz.net/?sys=rv32-de1soc) (Or search up CPULator, select for RISC-V RV32 --> RISC-V RV32 DE1-SoC)
+2. In Editor Window, set [Language] from RV32 to C
-2. [File --> Open] main.c and hit [Compile and Load], then hit [Continue]
+3. [File --> Open] main.c and hit [Compile and Load], then hit [Continue]
-3. Find the VGA Display at Right Bar, this is where the game will display, scale it up as you wish!
+4. Find the VGA Display at Right Bar, this is where the game will display, scale it up as you wish!
 -  SW0 -- Start Game (Enter Level 1)
 -  SW1 -- Reset Game (Return to Title Screen (Level 0))
 -  Control: (Need to Use PS2-Keyboard Panel on Right Bar)